 Citi® Dividend Platinum Select® Visa® Card.
 With this offer you can earn $100 cash back after $500 in purchases within the first 3 months of account opening.
-This cash back credit card offers a rebate of 1 percent on your eligible purchases, plus bonus cash back of up to 5 percent for each quarter that you enroll in seasonal must-have categories that rotate throughout the year.
-You may earn a total of up to $300 per calendar year excluding the $100 cash back with this offer.
-For the second quarter of 2014 earn 5 percent cash back on purchases at Macy’s, drug stores, and fitness clubs from 1/1/14 through 3/31/14 enrollment each quarter is quick and easy.
+This cash back credit card offers a rebate of 1 percent on your eligible purchases, plus bonus cash back of up to 5 percent for each quarter you enroll in seasonal must-have categories that rotate throughout the year.
+The total cash back earned with this card is $300 per calendar year excluding the $100 cash back with this offer.
+For the second quarter of 2014 earn 5 percent cash back on purchases at The Home Depot®, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+Enrollment each quarter is quick and easy.
 In many ways, Citi has set up their Dividend brand as a head-on competitor to the Discover Card, even matching some of that card's signup bonuses.

 Your current credit score and risk profile may already qualify you for the Citi Diamond Preferred Card.
 If you are uncertain about your ability to qualify, you may benefit from being an existing customer, as Citi's algorithm may even be more forgiving of a lower credit score if they can access internal information about your income or payment history.

 However, many consumers find that opening a second credit card with the same issuer often results in a lower credit limit than they expected.
 Each bank sets its own risk threshold, so your maximum credit line could end up diluted across multiple accounts.
 After you open your new credit card, talk to your lender's customer service team to see if you qualify for a re-balancing of your overall credit limit across both accounts.